Plummer Terrier: Origins and history

 In the early 1980s, during one of the many TV documentaries (Rat hunting man and Lone furrow) about Plummer and his terriers, he said that one day he would like his terriers to be known as Plummer Terriers and recognised by the Kennel Club.

 In 1985, he suffered a near-fatal heart attack which resulted in the dispersal of his substantial pack of terriers to friends.
 He eventually moved to a remote croft in Caithness, Scotland, and began to write full-time.
 By the early 1990s most of the pack's important gene pool was found and regrouped, albeit on a smaller scale.
 Work continued and other lines were sought; widening the gene pool enough to be able to limit inbreeding.

 At this point, two distinct types began to develop, the smaller, more snipe-nosed type and the more bully, stronger-headed type.
 Plummer opted for the latter, and by the late 1990s decided that the breed needed a wider gene pool in order to reach its maximum potential.
 Bull Terrier blood of known ancestry was sought and outcrossed into the breed.

 Plummer had cancer and died in September 2002.
 His work was carried on by others and the breed standard remains intact.

 As a working terrier, the Plummer is a versatile dog, which has many uses.
 They are keen retrievers, most generally take to water freely; quite intelligent, have excellent noses, are biddable and have many uses in the field.
 They are often found ferreting; some are found in the beating line on local shoots; occasionally they are used to ground but undoubtedly they are most commonly used in a pack hunting rats.

 Appearance

-The Plummer Terrier is a striking dog to look at, its fiery red coat should conform to two distinct patterns collared (a white band around the neck) and caped (only showing white on the throat).
+The Plummer Terrier has a fiery red coat with two distinct patterns collared (a white band around the neck) and caped (only showing white on the throat).
 They should be heavily coloured and preferably be no more than 14” at the shoulder.
 Terriers that do not possess collared or caped markings are labelled shattered, they are perfectly fine as workers, companions but are not classed as good examples of the breed.
 The same can be said for tricolours, dogs which carry black in their colouring.
 The ears fold over like most terriers, and the nose and eye are typically black, and the jaw has a good scissors bite.